 Stalled growth means that your plant has slowed or completely stopped growing.
 This could be due to underwatering, low light, overcrowding or a lack of nutrients.

-Why It’s a Problem
+Why stalled growth is a Problem

-If you are concerned that your plant is experiencing stalled growth, the two best ways to deal with it are, potting it up in a larger pot to give the roots more space to grow, and potting it in new soil to ensure there are adequate nutrients for the plant to continue its growth.
+If you’re concerned that your plant is experiencing stalled growth, the two best ways to deal with it are, potting it up in a larger pot to give the roots more space to grow, and potting it in new soil to ensure there are adequate nutrients for the plant to continue its growth.
 Once you make these changes, be patient and give the plant a week or two to adjust and start growing again.

 If in two weeks you don’t see any new progress (take a photo for reference!), start some new seeds, if time allows.